ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?A late Paris letter states that the cemetery
+A late Paris letter states that the cemetery
 of Pere la Chaise presents a deplorable sight;
 the resting places of the dead are much defiled
 ; the monuments have been greatly injured